snehadubey24/CS/CLRS/CO1 The-Role-of-Algorithms-in-Computing/Excercise_1.1.md

 ### 2. Other than speed, what other measures of efficiency might one use in a real-world setting?

 `Answer` : Computer Memory, Network Usage

+### 3. Select a data structure that you have seen previously, and discuss its strengths and limitations

+`Answer` : Array Lists

+    Advantages:
+        1. Access element in constant time.
+        2. Element can be inserted in any place.

+    Disadvantages:
+        1. Random access takes n time.
+        2. Extra memory is utilized in making of index